meiqimichelle/d3-minihack/README.md

-d3-minihack
+Welcome to our D3 Mini Hackathon
 ===========

-Repo for our Mini Hackathon on D3

 ##Logistics